 2. Use the lid to cover the hot dogs, and cook them on high for 1-2 hours, or on low for 3-4 hours.

 3. Once the hot dogs are cooked, switch the Crock-Pot to “warm” to avoid overcooking.
 This efficient method retains moisture and flavor—but doesn’t provide the charred flavor that many people seek in their hot dogs.
 If this is important to you, try briefly charring the dogs on a hot grill before throwing them into the Crock-Pot.
 It requires a bit more effort, but still leaves the grill available most of the time for hamburgers and grilled veggies.

 4. For serving, put the Crock-Pot on a table with tongs, buns, and condiments.
 Be sure to leave it plugged in and on “warm” to keep the hot dogs at a perfect serving temperature.
-In addition to traditional ketchup and mustard, be sure to have hot sauce, relish, onions, cheese, and even chili to make your hot dog bar appear even more impressive.
+In addition to traditional ketchup and mustard (though beware, ketchup on a hot dog enrages some), be sure to have hot sauce, relish, onions, cheese, and even chili to make your hot dog bar appear even more impressive.

 Weck Tulip Jars, 6 for $32 on Amazon

 Perfect for presenting an array of condiments and toppings, and the lids keep bugs out.

 Related Reading: 15 Slow Cooker BBQ Sides to Make in Your Crock-Pot | The History of the Kosher Dog